Poneratoxin: Mechanism of action

 Overall, poneratoxin disrupts normal function of voltage-gated sodium channels in both vertebrates and invertebrates.
 It causes repetitive firing and prolongation of action potentials, particularly in the central nervous system of insects.
 The increase in signaling is what causes the intense pain from bullet ant stings.

 Poneratoxin is in an inactive state when stored in the ant venom reservoir due to the reservoir's acidic conditions, but it becomes toxic when activated via a multistep process.
 The combination of poneratoxin binding to a cell membrane (in order to act upon a voltage-gated sodium channel) and the movement from acidic conditions in the ant venom reservoir to basic conditions at the target site leads to poneratoxin undergoing a conformational change that activates it.

-Catterall et al. hypothesized that some polypeptide neurotoxins that modify voltage-gated channels function via a "voltage-sensor trapping" mechanism.
+Catterall et al. hypothesized that some polypeptide neurotoxins modify voltage-gated channels function via a "voltage-sensor trapping" mechanism.
 The hypothesis states that neurotoxins similar to poneratoxin, such as alpha-scorpion toxins, act upon sodium channels via binding to the channels' receptor site 3, which normally affects the channels' ability to inactivate.
 Therefore, receptor site 3 neurotoxins often affect sodium channels by slowing or blocking inactivation.
 Normally, the region of the channel where neurotoxin receptor site 3 is undergoes a conformational change of an outward movement to lead to inactivation.
 Receptor site 3 neurotoxins are proposed to prevent this conformational change via interaction with acidic and hydrophobic amino acid residues at that site.

 When frog skeletal muscle fibers were exposed to poneratoxin, it was found that poneratoxin primarily affected voltage-dependent sodium channels by decreasing the peak sodium current and also inducing a slow sodium current.
 This combination resulted in the sodium channels activating at very negative potentials and deactivating very slowly, a phenomenon commonly seen in excitable tissues.
 Poneratoxin is considered as a slow-acting agonist for smooth muscles.